alexJunger/multi_tabular/README.md

 executing your tests.
 Foreign key constraints rely on a 'correct' order of loading data.
 That is, records referenced from a foreign key must already be in the database at the time of the referencing item's insertion.

-Here are some tricks I found helpful:
+Here are some ways to achieve this:
-- In your *config/environments.rb*, add an environment variable where you set the load order of your fixtures.
+- In your *config/environments.rb* you can specify the order in which fixtures will be loaded.
+Add an environment variable  where you set the load order of your fixtures.
     Like so: ```ruby
     ENV['FIXTURES'] ||= [
         'template/jekylls',